-We are not required to accumulate cash for the purpose of meeting our future obligations to our noteholders, which may limit the cash available to service our notes.
+We are not required to accumulate cash for the purpose of meeting our future obligations to our lenders, which may limit the cash available to service borrowings under our credit agreement.

-Subject to the limitations on restricted payments that are contained in the revolving credit facility and in the indenture governing the notes, we are not required to accumulate cash for the purpose of meeting our future obligations to our noteholders.
-As a result, we do not expect to accumulate significant amounts of cash and anticipate that we will be required to refinance the notes prior to their maturity.
-Our ability to refinance the notes will depend upon our future results of operation and financial condition as well as developments in the capital markets.
+Subject to the limitations on restricted payments that are contained in our credit agreement, we are not required to accumulate cash for the purpose of meeting our future obligations to our lenders.
+As a result, we may be required to refinance the final payment of our term loan.
+Our ability to refinance the term loan will depend upon our future results of operation and financial condition as well as developments in the capital markets.
 Our general partner will determine the future use of our cash resources and has broad discretion in determining such uses and in establishing reserves for such uses, which may include but are not limited to:

-- complying with the terms of any of our agreements or obligations; - · providing for distributions of cash to our unitholders in accordance with the requirements of our Partnership Agreement; - providing for future capital expenditures and other payments deemed by our general partner to be necessary or advisable, including to make acquisitions; and - repurchasing common units.
+- complying with the terms of any of our agreements or obligations; - providing for distributions of cash to our unitholders in accordance with the requirements of our Partnership Agreement; - providing for future capital expenditures and other payments deemed by our general partner to be necessary or advisable, including to make acquisitions; and - repurchasing common units.

-Depending on the timing and amount of our use of cash, this could significantly reduce the cash available to us in subsequent periods to make payments on the notes.
+Depending on the timing and amount of our use of cash, this could significantly reduce the cash available to us in subsequent periods to make payments on borrowings under our credit agreement.